JimaDobes/undo/README.txt

 * symlink or git clone doc repos where 'gatsby-config.js' is in the target directory as shown above by docs1 (and docs2, docs3)
-* show the desired docs in the UI add to the html (static or dynamically) tags with attirbutes for the source and theme: for example the above html would have all the docs in the view with a theme like:
+* show the desired docs in the UI add to the html (static or dynamically) tags with attributes for the source and view: for example the above html would have all the docs in the view with a view component like:

 	<html><body>
-	<undo-docs src="./docs1/gatsby-config.js" theme="./theme.js"></undo-docs>
+	<undo-docs src="./docs1/gatsby-config.js" view="./docs-view.js"></undo-docs>
-	<undo-docs src="./docs2/gatsby-config.js" theme="./theme.js"></undo-docs>
+	<undo-docs src="./docs2/gatsby-config.js" view="./docs-view.js"></undo-docs>
-	<undo-docs src="./docs3/gatsby-config.js" theme="./theme.js"></undo-docs>
+	<undo-docs src="./docs3/gatsby-config.js" view="./docs-view.js"></undo-docs>

 note it's possible to:
-* have several instances of the same docs with different themes (to compare)
+* have several instances of the same docs with different views (to compare)
 * have different version of the docs to compare
 * combine different docs for composition in various ways

 TODO
-* resolve theme system
+* resolve view system
+* resolve routing
-* develop basic default theme to work from
+* develop basic default view to work from
 * tests
-* add more themes if/as-indicated
+* add more views if/as-indicated